remino/mkadindex/README.md

 =======

 ```
-mkdldir 1.0.0
+mkdldir 1.1.0

-USAGE: mkdldir [-ahprtuv] <outputdir>
+USAGE: mkdldir [-ahiprtuv] <outputdir>

-Create password-protected download directory for Apache.
+Create download directory for Apache HTTP Server.

-Directory will be created in <outputdir> and protected using HTTP Digest with
+Directory will be created in <outputdir>.
+It can be protected using HTTP Digest
-a pair of .htdigest and .htaccess files.
+with a pair of .htdigest and .htaccess files.

 OPTIONS: